Samuel G. McFarland: Family

 The McFarlands had four children—three sons and one daughter, all born in Bangkok under the care of missionary doctor Dan Beach Bradley: William, Edwin, George and Mary.

 William Hays McFarland (November 7, 1862 – April 21, 1891) attended Washington & Jefferson College and worked in Pittsburgh for a year before returning to Siam in 1884, entering government service under the Ministry of War.
 He helped develop Thai-language military instruction terms, and wrote An English–Siamese Pronouncing Handbook.
 He married Mary McDonald in 1887 and had two daughters, Bessie and Willa, but soon died of cholera in Bangkok, aged 28.

 Samuel Edwin Hunter McFarland (June 27, 1864 – August 8, 1895), known as Edwin, graduated from Washington & Jefferson in 1884 and returned to Siam with William, becoming secretary to Prince Damrong Rajanubhab when he was Minister of Public Instruction.
 He taught at the Suan Anan School, and wrote A Siamese Primer and Lessons in English.
 Most notably, he developed the first Thai-language typewriter, working with type-cutters in Syracuse, New York to modify the Smith Premier typewriter for Thai characters, and introduced it to the country in 1892.
 It later became widely adopted by the government, though he didn't live to see its popularity, having died at the age of 31 while in United States to study pharmacy.

 George Bradley McFarland (December 1, 1866 – May 3, 1942) studied medicine and dentistry in the United States and returned to Siam in 1891, where headed the newly established Royal Medical College at Siriraj Hospital and pioneered modern medical education in the country.
 He continued to live in Siam his entire life.
 He wrote the first Thai medical textbooks, continued to edit and publish his father's dictionary, and set up a business to import the Smith Premier typewriters after Edwin's death.

 Mary Cornwell McFarland (October 4, 1868 – January 17, 1943) attended Indiana State Normal School and the Kindergarten Association of Baltimore's training school, and lived in the United States, working as a kindergarten teacher in Washington, D.C.
-She donated Siamese material to the Smithsonian Institute in 1901.
+She donated Siamese material to the Smithsonian Institution in 1901.